-One of the best kept secrets in manufacturing, chemical etching is the “go-to” technology for often complex, safety-critical, and exacting precision metal parts and components produced by leading names across all key industry sectors.
-Your competitors probably already use it, but will not share or discuss the benefits as they do not want to give away the secrets of the technology enabling their products.
+One of the best kept secrets in manufacturing, chemical etching is the “go-to” technology for often complex, exacting precision metal parts and components produced by leading names across all key industry sectors.
+Your competitors probably already use it, but don’t want to share the benefits as to not give away the secrets of the technology enabling their products.

-When benchmarking technologies that are able to produce “precision” metal parts, the field is narrowed, the key players being universally recognised as stamping, punching, laser cutting, and to a lesser extent, chemical etching.
+When benchmarking technologies that are able to produce “precision” metal parts the field is narrowed, the key players being universally recognised as stamping, punching, laser cutting and to a lesser extent, chemical etching.

-Within the context of these alternatives, the unique characteristics of chemical etching overcome many of the issues associated with traditional metal cutting technologies, and as such — in some instances — when looking for a cost-effective solution for the manufacture of precision metal parts, it is the only viable choice.
+Within the context of these alternatives, the unique characteristics of chemical etching overcome many of the issues associated with traditional metal cutting technologies, and as such — in some instances — when looking for a cost-effective solution for the manufacture of precision metal parts, etching is the only viable choice.

-Before drilling down into the comparison between chemical etching and its traditional alternatives, a little time needs to be spent reversing into the design department.
+Before drilling down into the comparison between chemical etching and its traditional alternatives a little time needs to be spent reversing into the design department.